 The arithmetic operators are processed from left to right, but items enclosed between square brackets will be evaluated as a single unit.
 For example:

 [close > low + [0.90*[high - low]]]

-The brackets around “high - low” ensure that this subtraction will be done before it is multiplied by 0.90.
-Similarly, the brackets around “0.90*[high-low]” ensure that all of that math will be done before the result is added to the low.
+The brackets around “high - low” ensure that this subtraction will be done before the resulting value is multiplied by 0.90.
+Similarly, the brackets around “0.90*[high-low]” ensure that all of that math will be completed before that result is added to the low.

 Remember, we only use parentheses to designate the parameters for indicators.
-Square brackets are used to show the Scan Engine what order to process arithmetic operators in.
+Square brackets are used to show the Scan Engine in what order to process arithmetic operators.

 There are several standard arithmetic functions that can be applied to your scan expressions:

 For more details on using these functions, see the Technical Functions section of our Scan Syntax Reference.